31 Dec 2019

 Trade Regulations of Japan

-Most goods do not require an import licence and can be imported freely.
-Japanese import licences are required for certain goods, including hazardous materials, animals, plants, perishables, and in some cases articles of high value.
+Most goods do not require an import licence and can be freely imported into Japan.
+Import licences are required for certain goods, including hazardous materials, animals, plants, perishables, and in some cases articles of high value.
+Licences are also required for products subject to import quotas, including certain fish products and controlled substances listed in the Montreal Protocol on Substances that Deplete the Ozone Layer.

 Import Ban and Restrictions